 Treatment is tailored to the nature of the presentation and the severity of the toxidrome.
 Asymptomatic body packers may be managed conservatively in an intensive care unit (ICU) while waiting for spontaneous evacuation.
 Medical treatment is mandated in the event of drug-induced toxic effects and in cases presenting with intestinal obstruction or perforation.

-Cite this: Anusuya Mokashi, Chandrasekar Palaniswamy, Dhana Rekha Selvaraj, et. al. A 22-Year-Old Who Fell Asleep on a Plane and Didn’t Wake Up - Medscape - May 21, 2020.
+Cite this: Anusuya Mokashi, Chandrasekar Palaniswamy, Dhana Rekha Selvaraj, et. al. Passed Out on Plane and Unable to Wake - Medscape - Dec 07, 2023.